-Saying no doesn't mean you're rejecting a person.
+Saying NO doesn’t mean you’re rejecting a person.

 If a friend asks you to go to dinner, and you say no because you don’t have time, you’re not saying, “I don’t want to be friends with you anymore.
 Our relationship doesn’t matter to me.”
 You’re just saying you don’t have time for dinner.
 Be sensitive when declining something.
 After all, you don’t want to hurt someone’s feelings.
 But don’t assign more weight to saying no than it deserves.

-Be mindful that saying yes to one thing means saying no to something else.
+Be mindful that saying YES to one thing means saying NO to something else.

 You want to fill your life with productive and satisfying relationships and activities.
 But there are lots of potentially worthwhile things you could spend your time doing, and there’s not time for everything.
 You should feel comfortable saying yes to the things that you want to, but you have to make some decisions.
 Decide what you want to say yes and no to because there’s just not time for everything.

-Healing from the impact of childhood sexual abuse takes energy and effort.
+Healing from the impact of child sexual abuse takes energy and effort.
 Feel empowered to give yourself the time you deserve to focus on your healing.
 There’s probably not anything more worthwhile and beneficial you can do with your time.